Sourdough: Local methods

-Baking
+Mixing and shaping the bread

-The starter must be fed 4 to 12 hours prior to being added to dough, by mixing flour and water to the starter.
+The starter is typically fed 4 to 12 hours prior to being added to dough.
+Feeding means mixing flour and water into the starter.
 This creates an active leaven, which should grow in size and is ready to use when it is bubbly and floats in water.

-The leaven is mixed with flour and water to make a final dough of the desired consistency.
-The starter weight is usually 13% to 25% of the total flour weight, though formulas may vary.
-Using a smaller ratio of cold un-feed starter in the range of 5% to 10% can also create good sourdough loaves, however, the fermentation time will be longer and can result in improved flavor.
-The dough is shaped into loaves, left to rise, and then baked.
+A portion of the leaven is mixed with flour and water to make a final dough of the desired consistency.
+The starter weight is usually 13–25% of the total flour weight, though formulas may vary.
+Using a smaller ratio of cold unfed starter (called sourdough discard) in the range of 5% to 10% can also create good sourdough loaves; the fermentation time will be longer and can result in improved flavor.

 A number of 'no knead' methods are available for sourdough bread.

+Homemade sourdough bakers commonly use cast iron dutch ovens for baking.

+The dough is shaped into loaves, left to proof (the final resting period before baking), and then baked.
 Due to the length of time sourdough bread takes to proof, many bakers may refrigerate their loaves prior to baking.
-This process is known as 'retardation' to slow down the proofing process.
+This process is known as retardation to slow down the proofing process.
 This process has the added benefit of developing a richer flavoured bread.

-Homemade sourdough bakers commonly use cast iron dutch ovens for baking.